Yui Hasegawa: Senior

-On 1 March 2017, Hasegawa won her first senior cap for the Japan women's national team when she made her debut as a half-time substitute against Spain at the 2017 Algarve Cup.
+On March 1, 2017, Hasegawa won her first senior cap for the Japan women's national team when she made her debut as a half-time substitute against Spain at the 2017 Algarve Cup.
 In the following match, she scored her first international goals at senior level, netting twice in Japan's 2–0 win over Iceland.

 She was also part of Japan's squad as they defended their Asian Cup title, during the 2018 AFC Women's Asian Cup in Jordan.
 She provided the assist for Kumi Yokoyama's crucial winning goal that saw Japan lift the trophy, beating regional rivals Australia by a 1–0 scoreline for the second consecutive time.
 In the same year, she won a gold medal at the 2018 Asian Games, where Japan emerged champions of yet another closely contested final, to win 1–0 over China.

 Hasegawa participated in her first World Cup competition at the 2019 FIFA Women's World Cup in France.
 She was part of a new generation of Nadeshiko stars, as the Japan senior team was in a period of transition, moving on from many of the players who featured in the squad that reached the previous World Cup final, and had lifted the historic title in 2011.
 Despite Japan's exit to the Netherlands in the Round of 16, Hasegawa's equaliser in that match was nominated for Goal of the Tournament.

 In July 2021, Hasegawa took part in the 2020 Summer Olympics held in her home country of Japan.
 She started in all four of Japan's matches and provided two assists as Japan was eliminated from the competition in the quarter-final, where they lost 3–1 to eventual silver medalists Sweden.

+On June 13, 2023, Hasegawa was included in the 23-player squad for the FIFA Women's World Cup 2023.
+She played a pivotal role in Japan's performance in the tournament.
+She started in all but one game as they finished top of their group and reached the quarterfinals in the world cup.

+On 14 June 2024, Hasegawa was included in the Japan squad for the 2024 Summer Olympics.

+Hasegawa was part of the Japan squad that won the 2025 SheBelieves Cup.
+She was appointed the captain of the Japan national team by head coach Nils Nielsen on 30 May 2025 prior to their friendly match against Brazil.

-As of February 2023, she has played 64 games and scored 13 goals for Japan.
+As of July 2024, she has played 86 games and scored 18 goals for Japan.